 Malaysia is now well known for all the wrong things.
 We are Number One in the purchase of defence equipment at inflated prices to allow for enormous kickbacks to the country’s leaders and we are certainly unmatched among importers of unskilled labour.

 We are already in a state of devastation and Malaysians should not have to wait for the leadership to be rehabilitated.
 Efforts to discontinue Najib’s premiership is not an option any longer.
 He must resign and give the people a break.
 Malaysians need the country to be transformed and this can be done without Najib and his substandard Cabinet.
 He has mislaid all clues that point to how a prime minister should be managing a multi-ethnic and multi-religious nation.

 Najib should not have been the Prime Minister in the first place.
-I blame the politicking of the warlords in Umno for his ascent to the post.
+I blame the politicking of the warlords in Umno for offering him the post.
 This was a serious political misadventure.
 It has resulted in Malaysians being saddled with the weakest prime minister since we achieved our independence.
 The time has come for the warlords and for ordinary Malaysians to search their souls and to forget past differences.
 Just set in motion the engine that will lead us to a genuine leader who will initiate the transformations that we are in dire need of.

 We ordinary Malaysians are frightened by the real prospect of the country becoming insolvent.
 What is even more frightening is that our leaders – both in the executive and the legislature – don’t seem moved enough to bring about the changes we need.
 Indeed, many of our legislators seem incapable of even standing on their own feet.

 Our legislators are undependable weaklings compared to their counterparts in Japan.
 The Japanese legislators have often demonstrated their commitment to their nation by revolting against the reigning prime minister.